Requesting Flexible Work Arrangements

-The process begins by the staff member submitting a request, it is encouraged that the a verbal conversation takes place before a written request is submitted.
-Visit Flexible Work Arrangements Toolkit for forms the staff member can use to submit a request.
+The process begins when a staff member submits a request.
+It is encouraged that a verbal conversation takes place before a written request is submitted.
+See the Flexible Work Arrangements Toolkit for guidelines staff can use can use to submit requests.

-- The staff members area of responsibility and job description.
+- The requesting staff member's area of responsibility and job description

 Place the approval in writing.
 The toolkit contains approval form letters.

 If a request is not approved, provide a written denial with the rationale.
-Denial is based upon objective criteria such as the staff members past performance, poor fit to the position, financially not viable or the needs of the unit are not compatible with the request.
-The toolkit contains a denial letter.
+Denial should be based upon objective criteria such as the staff member's past performance, poor fit to the position, financial viability, or unit needs.
+The toolkit contains example language to use when writing a denial letter.

 Tracking Flexible Work Arrangements

-If a Division or College wishes to self track, identify who will track the information and how.
-Include in the tracking: the name of the staff member, the type of arrangement, the beginning date, length of the arrangement, the review dates and the department.
-If an arrangement is ended, record the reason.
+If a division or college wishes to self track, identify who will track the information and how.
+Track the name of the staff member, type of arrangement, beginning date, length of the arrangement, review dates, and department.
+If an arrangement ends, record the reason.

 Other Best Practices to Consider

-- Set expectations of supervisor and employee up front for coverage within the department/unit.
-Establish guidelines for when the arrangement may have to be temporarily changed to accommodate co-worker vacation or illness.
+- Set supervisor and employee expectations for coverage within the department/unit up front.
+Establish guidelines for when the arrangement may need to change temporarily to accommodate co-worker vacation or illness.

-- If telecommuting from home, it is advised that children or other family members not be present in the home.
+- If staff are telecommuting from home, children or other family members should not be present in the home.
 Establish a plan for their care in advance.

 - Put the arrangement in writing.

-- Establish how success of the flexible work arrangement will be measured.
+- Establish how success of the arrangement will be measured.